Fort McIntosh (Pennsylvania): Construction

-The fort was in the form of a trapezoid, about 150 feet on each side, with raised earthen bastions on each corner.
+Fort McIntosh was in the form of a trapezoid, about 150 feet on each side, with raised earthen bastions on each corner.
 Log palisades connected the bastions, and a 15 foot wide ditch protected three sides of the fort, with the 130 foot slope to the Ohio River protecting the other side.
 Inside were three barracks, warehouses, officer's quarters, a forge, kitchen, and powder magazines.
 The fort may have had either two or four iron cannon.
+Supplies from the Ohio River were accessed and moved through an underground passage.